Romeo-Bess/iqo-land/README.md

-My bad—I got too technical there.
-You’re right, let’s keep it consistent with the "The Vision" and "Technical Overview" style we used for Vuxzo.
-This makes your GitHub profile look professional and organized if a buyer starts snooping around your code.

-Here is the clean, professional README content for the iqo-land repository:

 IQO.co.za | Premium 3-Letter Asset
 This repository contains the high-conversion, tech-minimalist landing page for the premium 3-letter South African domain IQO.co.za.